France: Ex-champ swimmer admits ‘shame’ at child rape trial

-BORDEAUX, France (AP) — A court in southwest France has heard how a French former swimming champion who went on to manage one of France’s most successful ice hockey teams wormed his way into the trust of admiring families to sexually abuse their children.
+BORDEAUX, France (AP) — A court in southwest France heard on Tuesday how a French former swimming champion who went on to manage one of France’s most successful ice hockey teams wormed his way into the trust of admiring families to sexually abuse their children.

-Vincent Leroyer spoke Tuesday of his “very sincere and very deep shame for the acts I imposed” on the victims, aged six to 14 at the time.
+Vincent Leroyer, 61, spoke of his “very sincere and very deep shame for the acts I imposed” on the victims, who were aged six to 14 at the time.

 Leroyer, who was on the second day of his trial in the southwest city of Bordeaux, acknowledges nearly all of the accusations leveled against him by five men in their thirties or forties who have struggled with addiction and other difficulties since they suffered a catalogue of sexual abuse at his hands as children and adolescents.